tammet/jsfol/README.md

     }

-where the predefined keys correspond to the TPTP positional metainformation values:
+The following predefined keys correspond to the TPTP positional metainformation values:

-* `"@name"` for the construction name: the value is a formula name without a logical meaning, useful for increasing the readability of proofs.
+* `"@name"` value is a formula name without a logical meaning, useful for increasing the readability of proofs.

-* `"@role"` value should be normally either "axiom", "assumption", "conjecture" or a "negated_conjecture": normally used for annotating formulas for their intended use.
+* `"@role"` value should be normally either "axiom", "assumption", "conjecture" or a "negated_conjecture".
+It is used for annotating formulas for their intended use.
   A longer description and more options are given below.

 * `"@logic"` for the JSON-LD-LOGIC formula with the logical content as described before.

 All of these key/value pairs are optional.
-If "@logic" is not present, the object should be (normally) just ignored by the application.
+If `"@logic"` is not present, the object should be ignored by the application.

-In case a formula list contains such a JSON object, then
+In case a formula list contains a JSON object, then

-* If `"name"` is not present, then the system may optionally construct a new name.
+* If `"name"` is not present, the system may optionally construct a new name.

-* If `"role"` is not present, then its value is assumed to be "axiom".
+* If `"role"` is not present, the corresponding value is assumed to be "axiom".

 The special `"conjecture"` role value in TPTP forces the content to be negated when asking for unsatisfiability of a formula list.